View a markdown version of this page

 Example

 AWS PCS scheduler logs are structured.
-They include fields such as the cluster identifier, scheduler type, major and patch versions, in addition to the log message emitted from the Slurm controller process.
-Here is an example.
+They include fields such as the cluster identifier, scheduler type, major and patch versions, in addition to the log message emitted from the Slurm daemon process.
+The log_name and node_type fields identify which daemon produced the log.

 {